Create an Annotation Set for Automatic Speech Recognition (ASR)

 After creating your annotation set, you can edit the metadata for each utterance to help improve the accuracy of your ASR evaluation results.

 From the page for your annotation set, you can perform the following tasks:

 - Add the expected transcription.

 - Assign a weight to the utterance for ASR evaluations.

 To listen to an utterance, click the speaker icon next to the utterance.

-To add the expected transcription, click the Expected Transcription field for the utterance and type the actual text transcription for the utterance.
+To add the expected transcription, click the Expected Transcription field for the utterance, and enter the actual text transcription for the utterance.